AriFordsham/GHCWiki/type-nats.md

 ## External links

-- The implementation resides in several repositories:
+- The implementation resides on branch 'type-nats' of the GHC repo.
+The following GHC-related related repos also have a type-nats branch:

-  - (git) Changes to GHC are on branch type-nats in: [ git://code.galois.com/type-naturals/ghc.git](git://code.galois.com/type-naturals/ghc.git)
+  - libraries/base
-  - (darcs) Changes to the base library are at [ http://code.galois.com/darcs/type-naturals/09-Jan-2011/base/](http://code.galois.com/darcs/type-naturals/09-Jan-2011/base/)
+  - libraries/template-haskell
-  - (darcs) Changes to the template-haskell library are at [ http://code.galois.com/darcs/type-naturals/09-Jan-2011/template-haskell/](http://code.galois.com/darcs/type-naturals/09-Jan-2011/template-haskell/)
+  - utils/haddock

 - More advanced example: [ https://github.com/yav/memory-arrays/tree/master](https://github.com/yav/memory-arrays/tree/master)